SherG/perpetual-elm/exampleSite/content/services/credit-repair.md

 We work with and established and respected firm that handles these issues for our clients.
 Our partner is the go-to solution for mortgage brokers, real estate agents, loan brokers, and auto dealerships.

-We can also refer individuals who are not clients of ours to this service.

 * Derogatory items are addressed quickly and the process is completed within 60-90 days
 * Items are permanently removed
 * Your credit repair representative will explain any steps that you may need to take

+We can also refer individuals who are not clients of ours to this service.

-To receive sign up information, fill out our [contact form](/contact/) or book a free phone appointment with one of our funding specialists.
+To get started with credit repair, fill out our [contact form](/contact/) or book a free phone appointment with one of our funding specialists.

 <!-- Calendly link widget begin -->